zengm-games/zengm.com/src/posts/2023-06-14-finances-revamp.md

 ## Feedback?

 This is a long complicated blog post for a somewhat mundane feature, so thank you for reading all the way down here!
-Feedback is welcome at [all the normal places](https://zengm.com/contact/).
-Depending on how that goes, we'll see how long this remains in beta before being officially released.
+Feedback is welcome at [all the normal places](/contact/).